© 2024 Pulse - Voices from the Heart of Medicine, Inc. All rights reserved.

 About the Artwork

 “Although carving pumpkins every year is something we do for the kids, I think I do it as much for myself as for them.
-This is one of the few times a year where I can pause my busy life as a mom and as a doctor to celebrate Halloween, and have an outlet for my creative side I never get to express anymore.
-Ironically I get the most enjoyment out of carving pumpkins with a medical theme.
-This year was a pumpkin brain, complete with sulci, gyri, and the deep interhemispheric fissure.
+This is one of the few times a year where I can pause my busy life as a mom and as a doctor to celebrate Halloween and have an outlet for my creative side, which I never get to express anymore.
+Ironically, I get the most enjoyment out of carving pumpkins with a medical theme.
+This year was a pumpkin brain, complete with sulci, gyri and the deep interhemispheric fissure.
 And of course a spooky skeletal face, though my favorite part was how the brain lit up in the dark.”

 Comments